coderefinery/manuals/workshop-playbook.md

 :::spoiler Checklist
   - [ ] Coordinate and make sure advertising is happening
+    - [ ] Help instructor coordinator and exercise & team leader coordinator with their outreach
-  - [ ] Update relevant news on the workshop webpage
+  - [ ] Create/update advertising texts and relevant news on the workshop page
   - [ ] After each workshop day, send summary and preparation for next day email to all (can be based on the website news and link there so that it can be updated)